Donald Trump Jr.: Correspondence with WikiLeaks

 In November 2017, news broke that Julian Assange had used the WikiLeaks Twitter account to correspond with Donald Trump Jr. during the 2016 presidential election.
 Trump Jr. had already provided this correspondence to congressional investigators who were looking into Russian interference in the 2016 election.

 The correspondence showed that WikiLeaks actively solicited the cooperation of Trump Jr., who was a campaign surrogate and advisor in the campaign of his father.
 WikiLeaks urged the Trump campaign to reject the results of the 2016 presidential election at a time when it appeared the Trump campaign would lose.
-WikiLeaks asked Trump Jr. to share an unsubstantiated claim that Hillary Clinton had wanted to attack Assange with drones.
-WikiLeaks also shared a link to a website that would help people search through Clinton campaign manager John Podesta's hacked e-mails, which Wikileaks had recently made public.
+WikiLeaks asked Trump Jr. to share a made-up claim by True Pundit that Hillary Clinton had wanted to attack Assange with drones.
+WikiLeaks also shared a link to a website that would help people search through the hacked e-mails of Clinton campaign manager John Podesta, which WikiLeaks had recently made public.
 Trump Jr. shared both.